Nevada has reported over 70 straight months of job gains. Business is booming.

 The Nevada Advantage program provides tuition discounts to students from participating states and U.S. territories.
 Another program under the same link, Western Undergraduate Exchange, uses similar criteria.
 Both apply to four consecutive years for incoming freshmen.

-At this time, only graduate students complete degrees online.
-All other students should plan to use online courses to supplement their on-campus education.
+At this time, only certain degree programs can be completed online.
 A minor in Addiction Treatment Services remains available to all students.

 Graduate-level online degrees from UNR: